iiitobiasiii/LatticeToolbox/README.md

 A Lattice Toolbox
-with Lattice Generator, Plot Functions, etc. for triangular, honeycomb and Kagome lattices and some related functionality useful for quantum many-body physics
+with Lattice Generator, Plot Functions, etc. for triangular, honeycomb and Kagome lattices and some related functionality for quantum many-body physics

 The toolbox consists of the following files: